 As I’ve made clear in my previous recaps, I think Chris (aka annoying teenage son) is seriously messed up and dangerous.
 Yes, he lost his mom [at the end of season 1], but people do tend to die in a zombie apocalypse.
 Also, he first witnessed his mom fighting for herself and all of their extended family.
 He, however, has chosen to grieve her (“grief” tends to be what people use to defend his actions) by doing the opposite.

-Nick (Frank Dillane) has gone a different direction, which also lead him away from his family.
+Nick (Frank Dillane) has gone in a different direction, which also leads him away from his family.
 Madison tried her best to persuade her son to come with them, but he wasn’t interested.
-Having kicked the drug habit, he’s become addicted with surrounding himself with The Dead (oh yeah, we’re talking zombies) just to prove to himself that he’s invincible.
-Also, he seems to have given into the idea, that they’re still somewhat human and so he doesn’t want to kill them any longer.
+Having kicked the drug habit, he’s become addicted to surrounding himself with The Dead (oh yeah, we’re talking zombies) just to prove to himself that he’s invincible.
+Also, he seems to have given in to the idea, that they’re still somewhat human and so he doesn’t want to kill them any longer.

 Midseason premiere episode: Grotesque

 He wakes up in a house, where another of Celia’s friends are also hiding with her son.
-Quick reminder: Daniel locked Celia in with The Dead, that Celia and “her friends” refused to kill, because they all still see them as being somewhat human.
-Nick is ready to go out into this brave new zombie apocalyptic world, while mother and son wants to go looking for the boy’s father.
+Quick reminder: Daniel locked Celia in with The Dead, whom Celia and “her friends” refused to kill because they all still see them as being somewhat human.
+Nick is ready to go out into this brave new zombie-apocalyptic world, while mother and son want to go looking for the boy’s father.
 Nick is on his own, as he starts walking towards Tijuana.
 He has a gallon of water and a few supplies with him in a backpack, but that’s it.

 During this episode, we also get to learn more about Nick’s past in rehab.
-We watch him talking very open and honestly with his girlfriend, who we know from the pilot episode as the very first infected, we see.
-Her name is Gloria (Lexi Johnson), and they’re in rehab together, and is trying to get through to him.
-He’s about to meet his parents and need to talk to them in a productive way, as part of the rehab program.
+We watch him talking very openly and honestly with his girlfriend, who we know from the pilot episode as the very first infected, we see.
+Her name is Gloria (Lexi Johnson), and they’re in rehab together and she is trying to get through to him.
+He’s about to meet his parents and needs to talk to them in a productive way, as part of the rehab program.
 We see these flashbacks in between, so that’s just the first time we meet Gloria in the episode.
-First little tidbit from Nick’s past is that his dad was always tired and seemed to never have time for Nick, when he needed his dad.
-Mom, on the other hand, is the strong one, who tackles things head on.
+The first little tidbit from Nick’s past is that his dad was always tired and seemed to never have time for Nick when he needed his dad.
+Mom, on the other hand, is the strong one, who tackles things head-on.
 Oh yeah, that’s the Madison we know.

 Madison is next to show up.
 She’s there alone, wearing black and looking very somber.
 They talk in a room alone and when Nick wonders why his dad isn’t there, his mom has to give the bad news; His dad just died in a car accident.
 Nick reacts very strongly to this, so Gloria hears him and comes back to watch Madison try to hold and comfort her son.

-Now, I don’t know what blood he’s wearing to camouflage himself in.
+Now, I don’t know what blood he’s wearing to camouflage himself.
 I mean, I can’t imagine the blood from the dogs would work, and he’s against killing the dead.
 But here you have it…

 All is not really well with Nick, who starts hallucinating that the infected are talking to him.
 And then, the one right next to him appears to be Gloria.
 Not the living version, but the infected version of her.
 They’re all asking Nick to join them but he focuses and manages to stop the hallucination.

-They come across the same three man, who chased Nick off the road earlier, and of course, they start shooting at the zombies.
+They come across the same three men, who chased Nick off the road earlier, and of course, they start shooting at the zombies.
 Again, Nick is cool as a cucumber and seems certain he can’t die.
 Even with bullets flying around him, and infected dropping to the ground left and right.
-The leader of the three-man-gang sees Nick, who staring directly at him and get’s so Hellbent on killing Nick that he doesn’t move, when the infected get too close, so they eat him.
+The leader of the three-man-gang sees Nick, who staring directly at him, and gets so Hellbent on killing Nick that he doesn’t move when the infected get too close, so they eat him.
 They also manage to eat the second guy, who also doesn’t move a few feet back and get into the car.